istio/istio.io/content/docs/setup/kubernetes/quick-start-ibm/index.md

 ### Prerequisites - IBM Cloud Public

--  [Install the IBM Cloud CLI, the IBM Cloud Kubernetes Service plugin, and the Kubernetes CLI](https://console.bluemix.net/docs/containers/cs_cli_install.html).
+-  [Install the IBM Cloud CLI, the IBM Cloud Kubernetes Service plug-in, and the Kubernetes CLI](https://console.bluemix.net/docs/containers/cs_cli_install.html).
 Istio requires the Kubernetes version 1.9 or later.
 Make sure to install the `kubectl` CLI version that matches the Kubernetes version of your cluster.
 -  Make sure you have a cluster of Kubernetes version of 1.9 or later.
 If you do not have a cluster available, [create a version 1.9 or later cluster](https://console.bluemix.net/docs/containers/cs_clusters.html).
 -  Target the CLI to your cluster by running `ibmcloud ks cluster-config <cluster_name_or_ID>` and copying and pasting the command in the output.